Puerto Vallarta: Growth-related problems

-Water pollution

-Visibility in the water off Puerto Vallarta, close to the mouths of the rivers is poor in the summer, but away from these locations visibility in the summer is greater than in the dry season.
-In Puerto Vallarta, the sewage is treated by a British/Dutch company with a "State of the Art" facility.
-Outside of the City there may be no connection to this and in the rainy season some pollution can happen around the river mouths, but it quickly dissipates in the bay, which is a huge body of water.

-Poverty

-Poverty remains a problem in Puerto Vallarta, fueled by the constant influx of persons seeking employment.
+Poverty remains a problem, fueled by the constant influx of persons seeking employment.
 Many areas of the city are still poorly served by roads and sewers.
 For example, Colonia Ramblases is served by roads in generally poor condition only 10% of which are paved, and Ramblases has been a populated neighborhood since the 1940s.
 The Municipality of Puerto Vallarta comprises about 45,000 regular dwellings.
 Of those, 10% do not have a potable water supply (carrying their water from a public tap), 8% do not have connections to a sewer system or septic system (using instead crude septic pits or dumping sewage directly into waterways), and 4% do not have electricity.
-One reason for this is the difficulty the city has enforcing building regulations.

-Many of the jobs available in Puerto Vallarta are classed as inferior by the Secretariat for Social Development, and even jobs that are generally well paying tend to be seasonal, so for example, waiters depend heavily on tips to supplement incomes that can be as low as 80 pesos a day - the applicable minimum wage in Jalisco.

-There have recently (2005 to 2007) been improvements like the new IMSS facilities in Col. Versalles, improvements to several recreation facilities, improved communal beach access policies, etc. Still efforts seem to aim more at quick and visible infrastructure improvements than at solving the more pressing and enduring problem of insufficient infrastructure for basic services.
+There have been improvements in 2005 to 2007, such as new IMSS facilities in Col. Versalles, improvements to several recreation facilities, improved communal beach access policies, etc. Still efforts seem to aim more at quick and visible infrastructure improvements than at solving the more pressing and enduring problem of insufficient infrastructure for basic services.

 One positive result of recent growth has been that in relative terms a smaller percentage of the population lives in older and poorly served neighborhoods.
-A growing number of residents live in housing projects and low income housing developments which provide at least adequate basic services.
-So perhaps having stemmed the growth of the problem with the new developments, the city will eventually be able to devote its resources to improving existing neighborhoods.
+A growing number of residents live in housing projects and low-income housing developments which provide at least adequate basic services.